emqx/eip/active/0021-msg-cache-for-resources.md

 ## Abstract

-This proposal suggests adding the message cache plane to the `emqx_resource` layer for emqx data integration.
+This proposal suggests adding the message caching mechanism to the `emqx_resource` layer for emqx data integration.

 ## Motivation